Gross NPAs of PSBs decline to Rs 6.09 lakh cr in Sep 2020: Thakur

 To supplement this, he said, government has infused capital of Rs 5,500 crore in PSBs out of Budget provision of Rs 20,000 crore made for this purpose in the current financial year.

 For the next financial year, provision of Rs 20,000 crore for recapitalisation of PSBs has been included in the Budget recently tabled in Parliament.
-(AGENCIES)
+(PTI)

+Gross NPAs of PSBs decline to Rs 6.09 lakh cr in Sep 2020: Thakur